Canada has ended Kabul evacuation efforts - senior military official | Law-Order

 Canada has ended Kabul evacuation efforts - senior military official

-Canadian forces in Kabul ended their efforts to evacuate citizens and Afghans earlier on Thursday, ahead of an Aug.
+Canadian forces in Kabul ended evacuation efforts for their citizens and Afghans earlier on Thursday, ahead of an Aug.
 31 deadline, acting chief of the defense staff General Wayne Eyre said.
-"We stayed in Afghanistan as long as we could ...
-He said Canada had evacuated around 3,700 Canadian and Afghan citizens.
+"We stayed in Afghanistan for as long as we could ...
+Eyre said the evacuation mission was extremely dangerous and had faced "significant and dynamic" threats.

 - Country: